 The pristine skies of Atacama Desert are a stargazer’s paradise.
 The altitude and bone-dry atmosphere make them incredibly clear, and you can see the planets, stars and galaxies up close with philosopher-cum-astronomer Alain Maury.

-Enjoy the very best of Salta city on this wonderful walking tour.
-Explore the colonial architecture, monumental statues and cultural museums such as the famous MAAM (Museum of High Altitude Archaeology) whilst being surrounded by stunning landscapes.
+Discover the very best of Salta on this wonderful walking tour.
+Explore the colonial architecture, monumental statues and cultural museums such as the famous MAAM (Museum of High Altitude Archaeology) whilst surrounded by a stunning mountainous backdrop.